 The State Crime Laboratory is accredited under ISO 17025 standards, which provides a global basis for laboratory accreditation in management and technical requirements.
 In June 2013, Forensic Quality Services notified the Lab that it has achieved accreditation under ISO 17025

 .
 In May 2014, the American Society of Crime Lab Directors - Laboratory Accreditation Board (ASCLD-LAB), the nation's largest accrediting body for forensic laboratories, awarded accreditation to the State Crime Laboratory under ISO 17025.
 This accomplishment makes North Carolina's State Crime Laboratory the only state crime laboratory dually accredited under ISO 17025 accreditation requirements.

 The North Carolina State Crime Laboratory is one of the premier forensics laboratory in the nation.
 The Laboratory offers a variety of scientific positions as well as other careers at all three laboratory locations.
 For a current list of available positions, please visit the Job Opportunities

-If you are a college student pursuing a career in forensic science, the State Crime Laboratory offers an internship program.
-Internships are available at all laboratory locations and in all forensic disciplines.
-The internship program runs throughout the year but coincides with a university semester.
+If you are a college student pursuing a career in forensic science, the State Crime Laboratory offers internships at all laboratory locations and in all forensic disciplines.
+The internship program runs throughout the year and coincides with university semesters.
 Internships at the State Crime Laboratory are unpaid; however, the Laboratory strongly encourages interested parties to seek academic credit or financial assistance through grant programs.
-For more information concerning internships, please send a message to email@example.com

 State Crime Lab: